icon-project/goloop/doc/icon_chainscore_api.md

 ### getBond

-Returns the bond status of a given `address`.
+Returns the bond status of the given `address`.

 ```python
 def getBond(address: Address) -> dict: